E. Publications and Works in Progress

 manuscript under contract with The University of Chicago Press as of February, 2019.

 - “Distributed Agency in the Novel.”
-Article under review, Spring 2019.
+Article under review at Novel, Spring 2019.

 - “The Evolution of Literary Cooperation.”
 Book manuscript in progress.